javascript-tutorial/server/README.md

 5. Clone the tutorial text into it.

-    The text repository has `"-language"` postfix at the end, e.g for the Russian version `ru`:
+    The text repository has `"-language"` postfix at the end, e.g for the French version `fr`, for Russian – `ru` etc:
     ```
     cd /js
     git clone https://github.com/iliakan/javascript-tutorial-ru